parsleyhealth/recruiting/support-engineer/README.md

 ## Dependencies

 - Ensure you have a working Node.js environment of at least version 8.0.
+This is the only system dependency.
 - Getting the project started follows a typical Node.js application pattern.
 - A convenience script `npm run develop` has been added to make debugging and testing code a little easier.